rebelsky/csc207c/_eboards/eboard08.md

 ### Introductory notes

 * I've added a link to the example code I'm writing as we go.
 I'll leave it up to you to figure out what is what.
+(If you really need a guide, let me know.)

 ### Upcoming Token activities